-CAFTA-DR supplanted the earlier Caribbean Basin Initiative and later Caribbean Basin Economic Recovery Act trade benefits.
-CAFTA-DR liberalized bilateral trade between the United States and the region and also furthered integration efforts among the countries of Central America, removing barriers to trade and investment in the region by U.S. companies.
+CAFTA-DR, which entered into force in 2006, replaced the earlier Caribbean Basin Initiative and latter Caribbean Basin Economic Recovery Act trade benefits.
+CAFTA-DR liberalized bilateral trade between the United States and the region and furthered integration efforts among the countries of Central America, removing barriers to trade and investment in the region by U.S. companies.
 CAFTA-DR requires countries to undertake needed reforms to alleviate systemic problems in such areas as customs administration; protection of intellectual property rights; services, investment, and financial services market access and protection; government procurement; sanitary and phyto-sanitary (SPS) barriers; and other non-tariff barriers.

-The Central American countries agreed to establish an Economic Integration System and a Central America Customs Union (CACU) in December 1960.
-The commitment was reaffirmed in 1993.
-Between the years 2000 and 2002, the Central American countries incorporated into the legal framework agreement.
+Central American countries agreed to establish an Economic Integration System and a Central America Customs Union (CACU) in December 1960.
+This commitment was reaffirmed in 1993.
+Between 2000 and 2002, Central American countries incorporated CACU into a legal framework agreement.
 The subscription of the agreement for the creation of CACU was held in 2006.
 The goal is to allow unrestricted movement of products and a Central American uniform tariff with duty-free privileges among the region’s countries.
-The products have to originate in the Central America region.
+Products must originate in the Central America region to receive CACU benefits

-The CACU has granted free trade access throughout the region for 99.9 percent of the Central American products (with the exception of sugar and un-roasted coffee for the region).
-The harmonized common tariff up to now is 97 percent of Central American products.
+The CACU has granted free trade access throughout the region for 99.9 percent of the Central American products (except for sugar and un-roasted coffee for the region).
+The harmonized common tariff up to now applies to 97 percent of Central American products.
 Central America established a common external tariff schedule in 1998.
-Six countries signed a revised protocol for economic integration and macroeconomic coordination in October 1993.
+The six countries signed a revised protocol for economic integration and macroeconomic coordination in October 1993.
 The integration protocol allows Central American countries to advance at varying rates toward more open trade.

-On February 2015, Honduras and Guatemala signed a bilateral agreement creating a Customs Union in an effort to eliminate trade barriers, cut costs and speed up the transportation of goods throughout the region.
+In February 2015, Honduras and Guatemala signed a bilateral agreement creating a Customs Union to eliminate trade barriers, cut costs and speed up the transportation of goods throughout the region.
 Through this single customs territory, one-stop border posts have been created to guarantee an expeditious movement of goods and cross border control for those goods that are not subject to free movement.
 El Salvador has also negotiated its entry into the Customs Union in 2018.
-In June 2019, Nicaragua has now signaled its interest in joining the customs union.
+In June 2019, Nicaragua also signaled its interest in joining the customs union.